 Directions for the stove top

-Add onions, cabbage, and carrots and sauté for about 5 minutes, stirring frequently to prevent burning.
+Add onions, cabbage, and carrots to a soup pot and sauté in water or broth for about 5 minutes, stirring frequently to prevent burning.
 Add beets, turmeric, red lentils, and salsa.
 Mix well and sautee another 3 minutes, stirring.
 Add broth and water.
 Bring to a boil, reduce to simmer and simmer covered for about 30 minutes until lentils are cooked and vegetables are soft.
 Eat chunky or partially blend with an immersion blender.

 Notes: